MicrosoftDocs/defender-docs/defender-endpoint/behavior-monitor-macos.md

 ### Frequently Asked Questions (FAQ):

-#### Do Behavior Monitoring protection alerts show up in the “Device timeline” and/or “Advanced Hunting”?
+#### Do Behavior Monitoring protection alerts show up in the Device timeline and/or Advanced Hunting?
 Not at this time, it's in telemetry mode.

 #### What if I see an increase in cpu utilization or memory utilization?
 Disable Behavior Monitoring and see if the issue goes away.
-- If the issue does not go away, it's not related to Behavior Monitoring.
+- If the issue doesn't go away, it is not related to Behavior Monitoring.
-- If the issue goes away, please grab a aka.ms/xMDEClientAnalyzer and contact Microsoft support.
+- If the issue goes away, take an aka.ms/xMDEClientAnalyzer and contact Microsoft support.